slothplaysnecro/slothplaysnecro.github.io/index.md

 Streaming is not my full-time profession and I don't need your financial support to continue living.

 If you really want to leave a tip, you may do so  [here](https://streamlabs.com/slothplaysnecro).
-You may also use LINO.
 Thanks for your support!